bitovi/academy/src/react-native/12-storing-state/storing-state.md

 ## Objective 1: Intro to navigation parameters

-Now that we've successfully implemented React Navigation to our application, we can navigate between screens easily.
-The only remaining issue is that as it stands we lack away to pass information, or state, between screens.
-So our new goal for this section is passing state between screens using navigation parameters.
+Now that we've successfully implemented React Navigation in our application, we can navigate between screens easily.
+The only remaining issue is that we lack away to pass information, or state, between screens.
+So, our new goal for this section is passing state between screens using navigation parameters.

 ### Navigation Parameters